Want to buy Pink Floyd's flying pig Algie? Too late

 Durrants had listed Algie among Air Artists’ works, used in music concerts and promotions but now being cleared out, for its Sept.
 5-15 sale drawing coverage from numerous media outlets.

-“We made a list of all the inflatables that we weren’t going to store anymore ... and the auctioneers jumped the gun a bit and started publicizing the most iconic one,” Harries said.
+“We made a list of all the inflatables that we weren’t going to store anymore ... and the auctioneers jumped the gun a bit and started publicising the most iconic one,” Harries said.

 “I felt I’d better talk to Pink Floyd, which I duly did and they duly wanted it back, unsurprisingly.”